 Your prose will improve, but the inspiration and discretion to create compelling narratives remains an individual talent, one developed over time and often on your own.
 A creative writing program cannot tell you what to write any more than business school can give you a knack for entrepreneurship.
 The real education starts with your first project after graduation.

-So, with all the fuss begrudging the institution where people who love to read and write spend good money so they can have time to read and write, I have this to say:
+With all the fuss begrudging the institution where people who love to read and write spend good money so they can have time to read and write, I have this to say:

 Ignore the MFA haters; they have their own issues.